-Effective Homeopathic Medications For Peplic Ulcer
+Effective Homeopathic Medications For Peptic Ulcer

 Some of the most effective homeopathic medications used in the treatment of peptic ulcers are mentioned below.
-However, you shouldn’t try to self-medicate as it is best to consult with a doctor who can properly diagnose the problems and prescribe medication which are specifically tailored for you.
+However, you shouldn’t try to self-medicate as it is best to consult with a doctor who can properly diagnose the problems and prescribe medication which is specifically tailored for you.

 - Argentum Nitricum – One of the most effective medications in treating ulcers, Argentum Nitricum is usually prescribed when you experience sharp burning pains from peptic ulcers that radiate to different areas of the abdomen.
 The pain is akin to the feeling of gnawing inside the stomach.
-Other symptoms such as vomiting, belching and nausea may also be present.
+Other symptoms such as vomiting, belching, and nausea may also be present.

 - Nux Vomica – If you have peptic ulcers and even eating the slightest amount of food causes pain, then Nux vomica may be a good option and thus be prescribed by your doctor.
 Another indication in such cases is where the abdominal region is very sensitive and you may feel pain even with the slightest touch.
 Nux Vomica is also very effective if your peptic ulcer symptoms tend to get worse after the consumption of tea, coffee, spicy foods or alcoholic beverages.

 - Kali Bichromicum – Sometimes, peptic ulcers may cause the food in your stomach to sit like a heavy load immediately after meals.
 This can make you very uncomfortable and unable to do any other form of work.
-This is often times accompanied by a low appetite.
+This is oftentimes accompanied by a low appetite.
 In such cases, Kali Bichromicum has been seen to work wonders.

 - Lycopodium Clavatum – If you have burning pain in your stomach along with the bloating of your abdomen, then Lycopodium Clavatum is the best medication for you.
-Other indications for this medication are when ingestion of warm water helps relieve pain.
+Other indications for this medication are when the ingestion of warm water helps relieve pain.
 If consuming certain vegetables such as cabbage and beans worsen the situation, then Lycopodium Clavatum could be the best medication in such a case.

 - Carbo-veg – An all-rounder in the field of homeopathy, Carbo-Veg is also effective when treating peptic ulcers which are accompanied by heartburn and acidity as well as sour belching.
 The pain from the ulcers may extend from the stomach all the way to the back.
 Other indications wherein Carbo-Veg may be effective is where the stomach area becomes very sensitive to touch and even small amounts of food may suddenly cause the symptoms to deteriorate.